-Information relating to the Company can be found on the Manager's website, www.invescoperpetual.co.uk/investmenttrusts.
+Information relating to the Company can be found on the Company's section of the Manager's website, www.invescoperpetual.co.uk/keystone.

 The contents of websites referred to in this document, or accessible from links within those websites, are not incorporated into nor do they form part of, this financial report.